AlexPoilrouge/SRB2Kart_mod_and_misc/scripts/PartyChecker/README.md

 - `PartyChecker.getPartyPlayers(player)` : takes a player (`player_t`) as argument.
 Returns a table that contains all the players that are in the same splitscreen party has this player (including himself).
 If said player is not in a party, it will return an empty table

+###### Hook

+- `PartyChecker.add_registeredPartyHook(function)` : adds a “ *registeredParty* ” hook.
+Such hook (given as argument) is a function (no returns) that parameter should be expected to be a table containing a list of players that forms a party.
+This function well then be called each time a party is confirmed.
+If a player is confirmed not to be in a party, then the argument passed to the function will still be a table containing just this player.